 This wine would be a natural to serve at the beginning of a meal (as an aperitif) or with the dessert course.
 But it would also pair well with spicy cuisines and meats barbecued with sweet sauces.

 Veneto, in Italy’s north east, is its most productive wine region thanks to the runaway popularity of Pinot Grigio and Prosecco.
-But that is not to imply that they don’t produce red wines as well, we reviewed one recently and the link is below:
+But that is not to imply that they don’t produce red wines as well, we reviewed one recently.